ppodolny/vagrant-aws/README.md

 # vagrant-aws
-Vagrant based development environment for testing Ansible playbooks on top of AWS.
+Vagrant based development environment for testing Ansible playbooks on top of AWS EC2.
+Tested on Vagrant 1.8.x

 Set your env. vars:
 ```